Provide for a better future

 Step 4: Wording your Will

-I [name] give and bequeath to the Sisters of Charity Foundation Ltd (ABN: 99 342 873 237) of Level 7, 35 Grafton Street Bondi Junction NSW 2022 to be applied for the purposes and objects of the Sisters of Charity Foundation:
+I GIVE and BEQUEATH to the Sisters of Charity Foundation Ltd (ABN 99 342 873 237) of Level 7, 35 Grafton Street, Bondi Junction NSW:

 Step 1: Speak to your family and loved ones